 Cognitive Behavioral Therapy is a form of psychotherapy.
 The idea is that your thinking patterns can affect your emotions and your behavior.
 To treat substance use disorders, you’ll need to change the way that you think and behave.
 This form of therapy was created by a psychiatrist named Aaron Beck in the 1960s.
 However, the therapy that is practiced today incorporates other techniques practiced by certified counselors who specialize in addiction disorders.

-CBT helps patients identify, understand and even deal with the emotions behind their thoughts.
+CBT helps patients during alcoholism treatment, understanding and even deal with the emotions behind their thoughts.
 This treatment combines both cognitive therapy and behavioral techniques.
 Patients become more self-aware of their emotions and their actions.
 They are then able to modify their behavior.
 With constant practice, their behaviors and reactions to stimuli become a habit.
 They then use this habit to recover from an addiction.

 CBT will usually incorporate both a “multimodal therapy” and a rational-emotive behavioral therapy.
 It’s also very client-recovery centered for those dealing with alcohol and other addiction challenges.
 This is one of the many therapeutic approaches that are the most hands-on.
 Licensed therapists work with alcohol and drug abusers to change their way of thinking.
 This addiction recovery process will typically take many therapy sessions and is mid to longer term.